PujaSridhar/PujaSridhar.github.io/README.md

 ## Talks & Lectures
 - Delivered a seminar on "How to Prepare for an AI Developer role through Campus Placements" at BMS Institute of Technology and Management, Summer 2023.
-- Delivered a seminar on " Traffic Management Using AI" at BMS Institute of Technology and Management, Spring 2023.
+- Delivered a " Traffic Management Using AI" seminar at BMS Institute of Technology and Management, Spring 2023.

 ## Certifications
 - Oracle Cloud Infrastructure Foundations Associate | Oracle University (Aug 2023)